m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

 [2] Scalaz 7 appears to be doing away with a whole lot of symbols, something I largely support.
 But I'm not sure the following is any clearer:

     val getMosaic = Kleisli apply fetchUser >=> fetchTweets >=> interestingTweets map interesting traverse avatars map buildMosaic

+The names are only slightly more self-explanatory, and the distinction between our methods and scalaz operators has disappeared.